State of Wisconsin

 Note

-Other than during six-month reporting and renewal, the only change food units are required to report is if their total monthly gross income increases above 130% of the federal poverty level (FPL) for their reported food unit size and if an ABAWD reduces their work hours below 80 per month.
-The change must be reported by the 10th of the month following the month in which the total income exceeded 130% of the FPL or ABAWDs monthly hours decreased.
-Unless a food unit change meets this specific simplified reporting criteria, they do not need to report the change to the local agency (see Section 6.1.1 Change Reporting for All Food Units (Simplified)).
+These changes must be reported by the 10th of the month following the month in which the total income exceeded 130% of the FPL, a substantial winning was received, or ABAWDs monthly hours decreased.
+Unless a food unit change meets this specific simplified reporting criteria, they do not need to report the change (see Section 6.1.1 Change Reporting for All Food Units (Simplified)).

 Example 3 John completes his renewal interview on December 3, and FoodShare pends for verification.
 John doesn’t provide verification timely, so his FoodShare case closes at adverse action, effective December 31.
 John provides his verification on January 15 and reports that he refused employment without good cause.
-Break-in-service requirements were met on January 15.
+Renewal late verification requirements were met on January 15.
 This is John’s first sanction event, and the sanction is applied January 15 through January 31.
 Since John did not receive benefits from January 1 through January 31, this is a one-month sanction.

 Example 4 Jeff applied for FoodShare in February and his case is currently open.
 On August 21, Jeff reports that he quit his job where he was working 35 hours per week without good cause; he is not otherwise exempt.
 Verification is not necessary, so the worker determines Jeff’s FoodShare eligibility, and he receives his first sanction.
 Since FoodShare benefit issuance is already confirmed for August and September, Jeff will be assigned a one-month sanction, beginning October 1.